Jasess04/Covid-Data-Analysis/README.md

  Covid-Data-Analysis

 This project is focused on daily reported data published by John Hopkins University for March 6th, 2022.
 The data was pulled from the Covid-19 Data Repository by the Center for Science and Engineering (CSSE) at John Hopkins University.
 The data is published as a CVS file every day.
 The project will be taking the raw CVS data and turning it into a bar graph that shows the top 20 countries with the most confirmed covid cases from most to least descending.

+The Plot graphic displays the top 20 countries with the maximum number of confirmed covid cases at the time the data was collected.

+The second Plot shows the top 5 countries with the maximum number of confirmed covid cases.

 =======